Blizzard (Marvel Comics): Gregor Shapanka

-Some months later during the "Demon in a Bottle" storyline, Justin Hammer hires Blizzard to join an army of supervillains and battle Iron Man.

-Blizzard's body somehow gained the ability to generate intense cold without artificial means.
-Feeling alienated from humanity, Shapanka (again calling himself Jack Frost) went to live in an ice palace he created within a mountain.
-The Hulk found Jack Frost's new home and destroyed the ice palace.
-Jack Frost was seemingly killed in the collapse of his ice domain.
+Blizzard's body gains the ability to generate intense cold without artificial means.
+Feeling alienated from humanity, Shapanka (again calling himself Jack Frost) comes to live in an ice palace he created within a mountain.
+The Hulk finds Jack Frost's new home and destroys the ice palace.
+Frost is seemingly killed in the collapse of his domain.

-Gregor Shapanka reappeared in the guise of Blizzard.
-Somehow, Blizzard had lost his bodily power to generate cold and once again needed his battle suit to create low temperatures.
-Shapanka returned to crime and formed a gang to aid him.
-However, upon robbing a bank in New York City, Blizzard and his henchmen were found and defeated by Spider-Man and were taken into police custody.
-Thanks to his lawyer, Blizzard was soon back at large and kidnapped Bobby Saunders (a boy whom he saw speaking with Spider-Man).
-Through Saunders, Blizzard intended to get revenge for his most recent defeat.
+Gregor Shapanka reappears in the guise of Blizzard.
+Somehow, Blizzard had lost his power to generate cold and once again needed his battle suit to create low temperatures.
+Shapanka returns to crime and forms a gang to aid him.
+However, upon robbing a bank in New York City, Blizzard and his henchmen are defeated by Spider-Man and taken into police custody.
+Thanks to his lawyer, Blizzard is soon back at large and kidnaps Bobby Saunders (a boy whom he saw speaking with Spider-Man).
+Through Saunders, Blizzard intends to get revenge for his most recent defeat.
 Blizzard mistakes a villainous version of Iron Man from the year 2020 for the modern Iron Man and attempts to ambush him.
-The future Iron Man however is on an urgent mission to find Bobby Saunders (who would grow up to be a terrorist in 2020) and instantly kills Blizzard with a repulsor blast.
+The future Iron Man is on an urgent mission to find Bobby Saunders (who would grow up to be a terrorist in 2020) and kills Blizzard.